 Certain specialist policies do cover pre-existing conditions; the higher the risk of a claim the higher premium.

-The advantages and disadvantages of a european health insurance card
+The advantages and disadvantages of a Global Health Insurance card

-Should you be going to Europe, you may apply for a European Health Insurance Card (EHIC).
-This entitles you to medical treatment in state run hospitals within the EU, as well some other European countries, such as, Iceland and Norway.
+Should you be going to Europe, you may apply for a Global Health Insurance Card (GHIC).
+This entitles you to medical treatment in state run hospitals within the EU.

 The card does not cover repatriation costs because the card does not cover the cost of a return flight home should you become ill or have an accident when on holiday.

-If you need medical are and use this card, most travel insurers do waive the excess.
+If you need medical care, use this card, most travel insurers do waive the excess.
+You can also contact the NHS Overseas Healthcare Services team on 0191 218 1999 from the UK or +44 191 218 1999 if you're abroad.

 How does the excess work on a travel insurance policy